2019-02-20

 What Does a “Notice of Probate of Will” Mean?

-“What does a Notice of Probate of Will mean?”
-Over the 40 years that we’ve been serving the Phoenix Valley, our lawyers at Phelps LaClair have been asked that question repeatedly.
-If you receive a notice of probate of will, it means you have an in interest in the estate of someone who has died.
-Simply put, probate is the legal court process that oversees the final distribution of assets, and payment of liabilities for a person who has died without a Living Trust or LLC.
-And the notice of probate lets you know that legal proceedings in which you have rights are about to begin.
+When someone receives a notice of probate of will, it means that they have an interest in the estate of someone who has died.
+Probate is the legal court process that oversees the final distribution of assets, and payment of liabilities for a person who has died without a Living Trust or LLC.
+The notice of probate lets beneficiaries and heirs know that legal proceedings in which they have rights are about to begin.

 The Process of Probate

-The first step in the process involves submitting the will to the probate court.
+The first step in this process involves submitting the decedent’s will to the probate court.
 This is usually done by the executor or by a relative of the deceased.
-The court will determine if the will is valid, and if so, officially names or appoints an executor.
+The court will then determine if the will is valid, and if so, officially name or appoint an executor.
+Whoe the court chooses depends on whether someone was named in the will, or if the court must choose among the decedent’s surviving heris.
 The executor then sends the notice of probate to the designated heirs, and the process of distribution of the estate to the heirs begins.

-If there is no will (a condition known as intestate), the court will appoint an estate administrator who will handle the duties of an executor.
+But if there is no will (a condition known as intestate), the process takes longer and is more complex.
+The court will then appoint an estate administrator who will handle the duties of an executor.
 The heirs of the deceased will receive the notice of probate according to the laws of the state where the decedent resided.
-These laws will have already set forth the order of who receives the estate; i.e., spouse, children, parents, siblings, and so on.
+These laws of intestate succession will have already set forth the order of who receives assets from the estate (i.e., spouse, children, parents, siblings, and so on).

 Interested Parties

-These are the beneficiaries designated in the will, or the heirs determined by the laws of intestate.
+These are the beneficiaries designated in the will, or the heirs determined by the laws of intestate succession.
 The rights of the interested parties include the right to an accounting of assets, an inventory of the estate, and the right to contest the will.
-They also have the right to an accounting of all funds paid to creditors and all legal fees paid out of the estate.
+They also have the right to an accounting of all funds paid to creditors, and all legal fees paid out of the estate.

 Tax Burden